Towards SMT Solver Stability via Input Normalization

 We work in the context of many-sorted logic (e.g., \cite{enderton2001mathematical}), where we assume an infinite set of variables of each sort and the usual notions of signatures, terms, formulas, assignments, and interpretations.
-We assume a signature $\Sigma$ consisting of sort symbols and function symbols.
-It is convenient to consider only signatures that have a distinguished sort \boolS, for the Booleans, and we treat relation symbols as function symbols whose return type is \boolS.
-We also asssume the signature includes equality.
+We assume a signature $\Sigma$ consisting of sort symbols and sorted function symbols.
+It is convenient to assume that $\Sigma$ has a distinguished sort \boolS, for the Booleans, and to represent relation symbols as function symbols whose return sort is \boolS.
+We also assume the signature includes equality.
 Symbols in $\Sigma$ are partitioned into \emph{theory symbols} (e.g., $=,\land,\lor,+,-,0,1$) and \emph{user-defined symbols} (e.g., $f$, $g$, $x$, $y$).
 We assume some \emph{background theory} restricts the theory symbols to have fixed interpretations, whereas the interpretation of user-defined symbols is left unrestricted.